nityasreecheera/springboot-react-chatroom/README.md

 # springboot-react-chatroom
  Using Spring Boot with WebSocket API  and React with Material-UI to build a simple group chat application onfiguration

- Server Configuration: I have used spring boot configurations to configure websocket connection with STOMP and sockJS
+ Server Configuration:
  ========================
+Spring boot configurations to configure websocket connection with STOMP and sockJS

  WebSocket
  ============